 Other medications

-Treating FFA can be difficult.
-Steroids and antimalarials are sometimes prescribed to reduce inflammation, while immunosuppressants can minimise the body’s immune response.
+Treating Frontal Fibrosing Alopecia can be difficult.
+Steroids and antimalarials are sometimes prescribed to reduce inflammation, while immunosuppressants can minimise the body’s response from the immune system.

 Hairline transplant for frontal balding

 A hairline transplant is often the most reliable way to reverse frontal baldness.
 It’s not suitable for everyone; those with FFA, temporary hair loss, or hair loss related to myotonic dystrophy are unlikely to be eligible.
-But most people with frontal baldness are good hair transplant candidates — so you can get a permanent fix for your hair loss.
+However, most people with frontal baldness are good hair transplant candidates, so you can get a permanent fix for your hair loss.

-Find out more about the cost of a receding hairline transplant, and decide whether FUT or FUE is right for you.
+Find out more about the cost of a receding hairline transplant, and decide whether FUT or FUE hair transplantation is right for you.

 What’s the best haircut for frontal baldness?